openhab/openhab-addons/bundles/org.openhab.binding.vdr/README.md

 Also you can show information about the current channel's program on your VDR by displaying the EPG Event Channels in your favorite openHAB user interface.

-To turn on a VDR please use Wake-On-LAN functionality from Network Binding.
+To turn on the device VDR is running on please use Wake-On-LAN functionality from Network Binding.

 | channel              | type     | description                             |